marigold-dev/training-nft-1/README.md

 | multi asset    | 0..n            | 1..n                     |

 {% callout type="note" %}
-Because we are in web3, buy or sell features are a real payment system using on-chain XTZ tokens as money.
+Because of web3, buy or sell features are a real payment system using on-chain XTZ tokens as money.
 This differs from traditional web2 applications where you have to integrate a payment system and so, pay extra fees
 {% /callout %}

 ## Prerequisites